aiven/aiven-docs/docs/products/mysql.md

 import DocCardList from '@theme/DocCardList';

 Aiven for MySQL® is a fully managed relational database service, deployable in the cloud of your choice.
-With Aiven for MySQL, you can easily store, retrieve, or modify your data.
+With Aiven for MySQL, you can store, retrieve, or modify your data.

 ## Aiven for MySQL overview